TeresaCastle/AppiumFramework/README.md

 3. Paste in https://github.com/madison-vincent/DemoAppiumFramework.git and click "Begin Import"
 4. The new repository should now be a copy of the Demo framework
 5. Open the IDE and create a new project based on a Verified Code Source (Get from VCS on IntelliJ).
 Provide the URL to your new repository
 6. Switch to the repo branch you want to view/work in.
-Run the following command (Replace baseFramework with testingFramework to checkout the branch with example tests): <br>
+Run the following command to checkout the Android Framework as an example: <br>
- git checkout baseFramework <br>
+ git checkout androidFramework <br>
- git pull baseFramework
+ git pull androidFramework
-7. The code should be in place, as a check you can ensure that classes exist in src>main>java>com.Framework>Base
+7. The code should be in place, as a check you can ensure that classes exist in the folder/package located at src>main>java>com>framework>base

 ### Setting up for general testing

  1. Right click on the pom.xml > Maven > Reload Project
  3. You can now add the .app and .apk files to the project.
 I recommend moving them into src/main/resources within the project.
- 4. Naviage to src>main>java>com.Framework>global.properties and open the file
+ 4. Naviage to src>main>java>com>framework>global.properties and open the file.
  5. Follow the provided instructions to update the fields where needed.
-The list of customizable fields is below: <br>
+Global Properties will only contain the properties relevant to the platform you are currently working.
+The list of customizable fields for all platforms is below: <br>
     a.
 Project Name (Used for saving screenshots and reports to the right location) <br>
     b.
 IP (Your IP Address is required to initialize the drivers and interact with appium) <br>
     c.
 App Directory (Where the apps are located in the project)<br>